jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

   *>i10.107.1.0/24      10.0.0.7        3               24010
   *>i20.0.0.0/24        10.0.0.7        24007           24007
   ```

-Last we will look at the CEF table to validate that we received the route from both BGP route reflectors xrd05(10.0.0.5) and xrd06(10.0.0.6) and again you will see that it is associated with local label *24007*
+2. Next on xrd01 we can look at BGP-LU prefix specific attributes to validate that we received the route from both BGP route reflectors xrd05(10.0.0.5) and xrd06(10.0.0.6) and again you will see that it is associated with local label *24007*

   ```
   RP/0/RP0/CPU0:xrd01#show bgp ipv4 labeled-unicast 20.0.0.0/24